vanessaloiz/simple_shell/README.md

 @cohort 16, Holberton School Puerto Rico.
 License & Copyright

 Simple Shell project was a 15 day project delegated to Holberton Students around the world.
-This Shell Project was created by cohort 16 students.
+This Shell Project was createdby and made with :heart: by cohort 16 students.

 © [2021] [Vanessa Loiz & Rafael E. Narvaez Cabeza, Holberton School Puerto Rico]